top of page

 Do I need a referral from a doctor?

-If you are using private pay only and do not plan to submit a superbill, a referral is not required.
+If you are using private pay and do not plan to submit claims for reimbursement, a referral is generally not required.